ceph/ceph-csi/examples/nfs/README.md

 Ceph does not enable the NFS-service by default.
 In order for Rook Ceph to be able to configure NFS-exports, the NFS-service needs to be configured first.

+- Required for Ceph v16.2.7 and below
+- Optional for Ceph v16.2.8 and above

 In the [Rook Toolbox][rook_toolbox], run the following commands:

 ```console